 After enabling the USB redirection policy, set redirection rules using Citrix Studio by specifying which devices are allowed (or denied) on the Linux VDA.

 In the Client USB device redirection rules dialog:

 - Click New to add a redirection rule, or click Edit to review an existing rule.

 - After creating (or editing) a rule, click OK.

 For more information about configuring generic USB redirection, see Citrix Generic USB Redirection Configuration Guide.

 Use the information in this section to troubleshoot various issues that you might encounter when using the Linux VDA.

-No devices in the Receiver toolbar
+No devices in the toolbar of Citrix Workspace app

 - The policy is configured to allow USB redirection